gxneshx/Second_Project_v1.0/README.md

-📷 Image Hosting Server
+📷 Image Hosting Server v1.0

 A lightweight containerized service for uploading, viewing, and managing images via a browser interface.
-It features a drag-and-drop uploader, automatic URL generation, image listing with delete support, and persistent logging — all powered by a clean backend + frontend separation and managed with Docker Compose.
+It features a drag-and-drop uploader, automatic URL generation, image listing with delete support, and persistent logging—all powered by a clean backend plus frontend separation.
+The static is stored with Nginx, and everything is managed with Docker Compose.
 ✨ Table of Contents

     Overview